manugaurdl/detect-describe-discriminate/README.md

 Identify finegrained visual differences between both images and use them to generate a discriminant caption for each image.
 Each caption should uniquely describe the image and highlight the distinct features that set the image apart from the other.
 Output JSON format with 'left_image' and 'right_image' as keys, and their captions as string values.
 ```

-- Structure the output predictions in the same format `dataset.json` and store it as  `./captions/mllm_preds.json`.
-An example of an instance in `./captions/mllm_preds.json`:
+- Structure the output predictions in the same format `dataset.json` and store it as a json in `./captions`.
+An example of an instance in stored json file:
 ```json
 {
   "0": {